nus-cs2103-AY2324S1/tp/docs/team/trgao.md

 * **Project management**:
   * Set up the GitHub repo for the team
-  * Maintained the issue tracker
+  * Maintained the issue tracker and distributed the work among the team
   * Released the different versions of the product throughout the lifecycle of the product

 * **Contributions to user guide**: